 Done!
 I like to serve the rolls directly from the baking dish.
 It's easy, and the hot dish helps to keep the rolls warm.
 If you prefer to transfer the rolls to a basket or bowl, wait 5 minutes before gently removing them from the pan.
 They're delicate.

 Below are photos of a batch of rolls I made a day ahead.
 It's so easy.
-Form the dough balls according to the directions above and put them in a buttered baking dish, but don't leave them out to rise.
+Form the dough balls according to the directions above (use regular dry active yeast--not rapid rise) and put them in a buttered baking dish, but don't leave them out to rise.
 Instead, promptly cover and refrigerate them up to 24 hours ahead.
 The next day, approx. 2 1/2 hours before you want to serve the rolls, take them out of the fridge.
 They will have risen slightly in the fridge, but they'll likely need another 2 hours to rise enough to be ready to bake--the 1st hour brings them to room temperature, and the 2nd hour allows them to rise.
 The photos illustrate how much you can expect them to rise.
 They will puff up more as they bake.

 These make-ahead rolls are every bit as good as the ones baked the same day the dough was made.
 That means you can prep your rolls the day before to relieve the stress of making them on the day of a big meal--like Thanksgiving.